MarkLaur/BikeApp/README.md

 - Tests
 - DB user with limited permissions

+# Installation instructions
+1. Download the latest build from the releases page and extract the .zip
+2. Download UsbWebServer and extract the .zip.
+This project was tested with v8.6
+4. Launch UsbWebServer and leave the window open.
+5. Run DBInitializer.bat
+	- A console window will open. if it says "Database initialized" then all is well.
+You can close this window.
+6. Run ApiServer.bat
+	- A console window will open.
+Leave it open.
+The console window should tell you that database connection is good.
+If it says anything else then something is broken in UsbWebServer.
+7. Rum WebApp.bat
+	- A console window will open.
+Leave it open.
+8. Open a browser and go to http://localhost:5000
+	- Chrome and edge have been tested to work.
+9. You should now see my beautiful app
+10. Navigate to the "Import data" page
+11. Import a stations csv file
+12. Import a trips csv file
+	- This might take a few minutes.
+See the console windows for status updates.
+	- You cannot import trips before stations as trips with unknown stations are not allowed.
+13. The app should now be fully set up and functional.

 # Build instructions
 1. Make sure that the 'Produce single file' and 'Trim unused code' settings are turned off.
 They break the MySQL library.

-# Installation instructions
-1. Download this github repository
-2. Download usbwebserver
-3. Install visual studio and whatever packages ASP.NET requires. (.exe files will be available later)
-4. Launch usbwebserver, add a 'bikeapp' database, and add tables in 'bikestations.sql' and 'biketrips.sql' files to it.
-(There will be a tool to automate this later)
-5. Open the ApiServer project and click the button with the green arrow that says 'https' to run the project.
-6. A console window and a browser window will open, leave them open.
-The console window should say "Database connection good.".
-If it says "Database couldn't be reached.
-Make sure it is online." then something is broken in usbwebserver.
-7. Open the WebApp project and click the button with the green arrow that says 'https' to run the project.
-8. A browser window with the bike app site on it will automatically open.

 # FAQ
 1. Why is the api server separate from the web app server?